-Yes, renewal applications from existing expert panels can apply through this PAR.
-However, there needs to be adequate justification regarding the work that the panel proposes to do, and the scope needs to be sufficiently new to justify continued support.
-Past productivity of the existing Expert Panel should be provided, including metrics such as described here: https://search.clinicalgenome.org/kb/reports/stats.
+Yes, established expert panels, including those previously supported by a NIH ClinGen NOFO, can apply through this PAR.
+However, there needs to be adequate justification regarding the work that the panel proposes to do, and the scope or scale needs to be sufficiently new or expanded to justify continued support.
+For example, an approved variant curation expert panel engaged in ongoing curation might propose to establish a new set of rule specifications for an additional gene within their disease area.
+Past productivity of the existing Expert Panel should be provided, including metrics such as those described here: https://search.clinicalgenome.org/kb/reports/stats.
+If milestones from a previous application were not met, applicants should address this.